 Ziro, Arunachal Pradesh

 If you are looking for a unique place to visit in East India in September, look no further than Ziro.
-Located in Arunachal Pradesh, Ziro is the picturesque valley that is a must-visit in September.
+Located in Arunachal Pradesh, Ziro is a picturesque valley that is a must-visit in September.

 This is the time when the outdoor music festival – Ziro Music Festival takes place annually.
 Even the weather is just perfect for basking in. with light drizzle and plenty of warm sunshine, attend the energetic Ziro Festival followed by admiring the green vistas.